jsmorley/JSMeter10/README.md

 </p>

-Help with the various skins can be had by creating a thread on the Rainmeter forums.
+<br/><br/>Help with the various skins can be had by creating a thread on the Rainmeter forums.

 [Forums - Help Rainmeter Skins](https://forum.rainmeter.net/viewforum.php?f=5)